SimZs/yoRadio-Fusion/README.md

 ESP32-S3: Arduino Core 3.3.3 (recommended)

-ESP32 (classic): Arduino Core 3.3.0
+ESP32 (classic): Arduino Core 3.3.3 (recommended)

-IDF MOD Compatibility
+## 🔧 IDF MOD Compatibility

+The required IDF patches for high-bitrate audio playback are included in the
+`Audio_IDF_MOD/CORE_3.3.3-IDF_ver5.5` directory.

+Separate versions are provided for:

+- **ESP32**
+- **ESP32-S3**

-For ESP32 devices using Arduino Core 3.3.0, the included IDF 5.4 MOD (Audio_IDF_MOD) remains compatible because this core version still contains the older ESP32-specific audio libraries that the fix patches were designed for.
+These patches must be applied when using **Arduino Core 3.3.3**, as both platforms still rely on the corresponding ESP-IDF audio components that the modifications were designed for.

-(ESP32-S3 builds do not use this ESP32-only fix.)

 ## 🎚 VU Meter Calibration